fgm/mongodb/README.md

 mongodb               | Drupal/Drush wrapper around mongodb-php-library.
 mongodb_watchdog      | Store logger (watchdog) messages in MongoDB.

-This 8.x-2.x is an EXPERIMENT.
-It will likely crash, destroy your data, and cause various kinds of pains.
+This 8.x-2.x is not yet stable.
+It will likely crash, destroy your data, and cause various kinds of pain.
 Do NOT deploy it on a production machine, or on a MongoDB instance with useful data.

-For most intents and purposes, you should be using the 7.x-1.x or 8.x-1.x branch.
+For most intents and purposes, you should be using the 7.x-1.x branch.

 INSTALLATION